core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 In order to compose a response to a Deterministic Request, the server performs the following actions.

-1. When composing the plain CoAP response, the server MUST either omit an Inner Max-Age Option or include it with Option Value different from 0.
+1. The server MUST either omit an Inner Max-Age Option or include it with Option Value different from 0.

 2. The server preliminarily sets the Request-Hash Option with the full Request-Hash value, i.e., the same value of the Request-Hash Option that was specified in the Deterministic Request.